 Dubai masterplan 2020A summary

-Dubai is an car-dependant city and the city design is lacking a sense of uniformity.
-Pedestrians are unable to walk freely between most places (as opposed to most cities today).
+These are some of the challenges before Dubai Masterplan came into effect.
+Dubai is car-dependant and the design is lacking a sense of uniformity.
+Moreover, pedestrians are unable to walk freely between neighbourhoods (as opposed to most cities today).

-The Dubai Master Plan was created in the middle of the 21st century, with the goal of compact growth through development of a new road system, creating a new town centre, and utilising the traditional euclidean zoning (single-use zoning) resulting in large land areas being zoned for one use.
+The former Dubai Master Plan was created in the middle of the 20th century.
+This plan has the goal of compact growth through developing a new road system, new town centre, and utilise the traditional euclidean zoning (single-use zoning).
+Consequently, this led to large land areas being zoned for one single use.

 HISTORY & DEVELOPMENT